madzera/happytree/README.md

 ### Contributing

-In order to contribute with us?
+Would you like to contribute with us?
-We are extremely grateful to collaborators.
+We are extremely grateful!
-Thank you.
+Thank you!

 See [Contributing.](CONTRIBUTING.md)